maizzle/starter-netlify-identity/README.md

 ## About Maizzle

-Maizzle is an email framework that helps you quickly build emails with utility-first CSS and advanced, email-specific post-processing.
-It's powered by [Tailwind CSS](https://tailwindcss.com/) and an email-tailored, custom Node.js build system that enables various transformations necessary for HTML emails.
+Maizzle is an email framework that helps you quickly build HTML emails with [Tailwind CSS](https://tailwindcss.com/).

 ## Documentation